 If students do not hear from professors, or if the plan of action for a course is unclear, email the department chair.

 Students experiencing difficulty with technology, or in need of a computer or internet access to get connected should contact firstname.lastname@example.org, or call 508-767-7101 or 508-767-7656.
 Comcast and Charter Communications are now offering free access and installation to students for 60 days.

-While Assumption students are learning remotely due to the COVID-19 situation, faculty and College offices continue to serve our Greyhounds.
+While Assumption students are learning remotely due to the COVID-19 situation, faculty and University offices continue to serve our Greyhounds.
 The mode of learning may have temporarily changed, but our commitment to the success of each student remains.
-As Assumption College continues to proactively respond to this unprecedented situation, you are invited to scroll down to learn more about the many services that the College continues to offer to students.
+As Assumption University continues to proactively respond to this unprecedented situation, you are invited to scroll down to learn more about the many services that the University continues to offer to students.

 Students should begin to review their options relative to grade flexibility that is offered only for the spring 2020 semester.

 Please visit this page often as it will be regularly updated with important information for Assumption students.

 Serving Students & Helpful Information

 We know that you, like the rest of our community, nation, and world, are experiencing stress, anxiety, and uncertainty given the spread of COVID-19 and the disruption to our lives.
 The University's shift to learning and working remotely represents a major sea-change for us all.
 Furthermore, for all of you, and particularly our seniors, there is likely the added frustration, sadness, and grief over the missed events and experiences of the spring semester and the celebration of graduation.
 These are all normal reactions at this critical time, because the situation is new and continuously unfolding.
 So how do we all stay emotionally well during these times, when we’re separated from friends, professors, mentors, and our University “home”?
 Here are some ideas…